APPLIANCES and ELECTRONICS

 Return to The Home Depot courtesy counter, 530 Boston Turnpike, Shrewsbury, MA 01545

-In the interim, residents may dispose of medication (see what is and what isn’t accepted below) in a drop-off kiosk box located at:
+If there is not a scheduled event, residents may dispose of medication (see what is and what isn’t accepted below) in a drop-off kiosk box located at:

 197 Boston Turnpike